c-w-o/Arma3Server_v2/README.md

 - headless_clients – number of headless clients to spawn (configured in JSON profile)
 - dlcs – optional list of appids (strings or objects) to ensure installed via SteamCMD
-- mods / servermods – mod lists or directories as configured in profile
+- mods / servermods – mod lists or directories as configured in profile If "contact" is used, no other DLCs can be used.
+Any other DLC will switch to creator-branch.

 Example JSON (snippet):
 ```json